bachya/linkding-cli/README.md

 ```
 Usage: linkding bookmarks delete [OPTIONS] [BOOKMARK_ID]

-  Delete a bookmark by it's linkding ID.
+  Delete a bookmark by its linkding ID.

 Arguments:
   [BOOKMARK_ID]  The ID of a bookmark to delete.